 With nearly 2,800 miles between Washington and New York, it would be quite an ordeal for Washington drivers to appear in court to fight a NY traffic ticket.
 An out-of-state traffic ticket can feel like a real conundrum: pay it and the driver accepts all the fines and points; ignore it and the consequences come anyway, plus a possible suspension.
 Thankfully, doing so is avoidable without having resign oneself to pleading guilty.
 Drivers who hire a qualified NY traffic ticket attorney get more than legal advice—they get to stay home while the attorney fights the ticket.
 New York allows an attorney in most cases to appear in court or negotiate a plea deal in lieu of a driver.
 This doesn’t just save money; it also offers logistical relief, since the driver does not need to take time off from work or arrange care for dependents.

 Why Else Should Washington Drivers Hire a NY Traffic Ticket Attorney?

 A skilled NY traffic ticket attorney can offer advice on the penalties a NY ticket can and can also develop a strategy to help avoid them.
 He/she can use their knowledge to minimize fines and get points reduced or eliminated.
 If there’s a risk of a suspension, the attorney will know how best to prevent it.
 In addition, as mentioned above, hiring an attorney most likely means the driver will not have to fly back to appear in court.
 Finally, if a trial has to be held, there is no one better to handle the traffic ticket trial than a New York attorney who has significant trial experience.

-If you are licensed in Washington or any other state and recently received a New York traffic ticket, contact The Rosenblum Law Firm right away.
+If you are licensed in Washington or any other state and recently received a New York traffic ticket, contact Rosenblum Law right away.
 Our team of experienced NY traffic ticket attorneys will be able to help you avoid the most serious consequences.

 Contact us today at 888-883-5529.